Abd al-Mu'min: Political life

 When Ibn Tumart died in 1130 at his ribat in Tinmel, after suffering a severe defeat at the hands of the Almoravids, Abd al-Mu'min and the council of ten kept the death of Ibn Tumart secret for 3 years, since the Almohads were going through a difficult time in their fight against the Almoravids.
 Abd al-Mu'min also feared that the Masmuda (the Berber tribe of Ibn Tumart) would not accept him as their leader since he was an outsider.
 He did eventually lead the Almohads when a family relationship was arranged between him and Cheikh Abu Hafs, the leader of the Masmuda.
 He then came forward as the lieutenant of Ibn Tumart, became the leader of the movement, and forged it into a powerful military force.
-After proclaimg himself Caliph, he eventually adopted an Arab Qaysi genealogy that included the prophet Muhammad.
+He proclaimed himself Caliph, with the titles of Khalifat al-Mahdi ('Representative of the Mahdi') and later – probably after the conquest of Marrakesh – of Amir al-Mu'minin ('Prince/Commander of the Believers').
+He eventually adopted an Arab Qaysi genealogy that included the prophet Muhammad.
 Under him, the Almohads swept down from the mountains, eventually destroying the power of the faltering Almoravid dynasty by 1147.

 Abd al-Mu'min created his empire by first winning control of the high Atlas Mountains, then the Middle Atlas, into the Rif region, eventually moving into his homeland north of Tlemcen.
 In 1145, after the Almoravids lost the leader of their Catalan mercenaries, Reveter, the Almohads defeated them in open battle.
 From this point the Almohads moved west onto the Atlantic coastal plain.
 After laying siege to Marrakesh, they finally captured it in 1147.
 Traditional accounts state that after establishing his capital at Marrakesh, Abd al-Mu'min created a dilemma in that the Almohads considered it a city of heretics.
 He contented himself with the destruction of their palace and mosques, although it is not clear whether these were actually demolished or merely abandoned.

 The Almohads' involvement in Al-Andalus began as early as 1145, when Ali ibn Isa ibn Maymun, the Almoravid naval commander of Cadiz, defected to 'Abd al-Mu'min.
 In the same year, Ibn Qasi, the ruler of Silves, was one of the first Andalusian leaders to appeal for Almohad intervention in Al-Andalus in order to stop the advance of the Christian kingdoms, whom the faltering Almoravids were unable to contain.
 In 1147 Abd al-Mu'min sent a military force led by another Almoravid defector, Abu Ishaq Barraz, who captured Algeciras and Tarifa before moving west to Niebla, Badajoz, and the Algarve.
 The Almoravids in Seville were besieged in 1147 until the city was captured in 1148 with local support.